Product-releases

 Once the general info is added, it’s time to activate the no-code paywall by switching the corresponding toggle to “on”.

-The paywall builder consists of three main tabs Design, Features, and Buttons & Links.
+The paywall builder consists of four main tabs: Layout, Products, Texts, and Buttons.
 Let’s see what can be configured in every tab and create our own unique paywall.

-In the Design tab you’ll be able to:
+In the Layout tab you’ll be able to:

 It’s important to mention that the color menu was made extremely user-friendly which enables you to choose colors either manually or by pasting the desired hex code, which is pretty helpful when you want to use a specific color or get a perfect complimentary match.

-The Buttons & Links section enables you to place all of your legal links, such as terms and conditions or privacy policy.
+The last section called Buttons enables you to place all of your legal links, such as terms and conditions or privacy policy.
 There’s also a restore purchase button which is required by some stores.
+In addition to that, you’ll be able to configure the purchase button, which is a pretty important element of any paywall.
+For our paywall, we changed the color of this button, changed the text to a simple CTA, and provided the links to the legal buttons.

 After you adjust the paywall to your liking, click Save & Publish to apply all the changes.